yayra/Business-Analytics/RFM_Retention_Analysis/README.md

 ## Dataset Overview

-The dataset includes the following key attributes:
+The dataset includes the following attributes:

 •	*mem_no*: Unique customer identifier

 •	*recency*: Number of days since the last purchase